 At some point I was fascinated by the domain aftermarket.
 There is such a beauty in a catchy domain name.
 Of course, the nice domains are usually taken.
 However, thousands of domain names expire every day and I needed a tool to help me pick attractive names.
 This is how Catch.org was born.
 It gathers a huge daily list of expiring domain names and compares it against a dictionary.
 The goal is to build a list of expiring, soon-to-be-dropped dictionary domain names.
 The site still operates on an autopilot and generates the daily lists.
 However, the competition to get the good names is fierce and dominated by players with deep pockets.
 Anyway, you can check it.
 It is fun:

 The premise is simple.
 If you would like to travel, travel.ee will help you pick a nice hotel, a flight, and a rental car:

 This is also an experiment.
 I got the domain name at the aftermarket.
 It was listed as still receiving traffic, which is relatively true.
 So, I patched a script that gathers a list of funny images from here and there, and publishes them at random times during the day.
-I’m curious what will happen and the site is going to build any audience.
+I’m curious what will happen and if the site is going to build any audience.
 We will see.
-You can check it her:
+You can check it here: